 The attempt to make the robot reproduce positions and movements very similar to those performed by a human being can already be said to be largely successful.

 It is true that the conversation developed by TEO is less than basic.
-The robot has dedicated itself to reproducing one by one the letters of the sign language alphabet and a limited dictionary of words related to familiar objects.
+The robot dedicated itself to reproducing one by one the letters of the sign language alphabet and a limited dictionary of words linked to familiar objects.
 He did it well, but it obviously must be considered a starting point.
 The challenge of this system is now to synthesize more complex gestures, entire sentences, coding criteria.

 What TEO can do